Chrissy Teigen and Daughter Luna Steal the Spotlight in John Legend's Christmas Song

 The song also features harmonies by the children's choir of The Fernando Pullum Community Arts Center—a nonprofit organization that provides at-risk youth with performing arts instruction to help them build self-esteem, develop civic responsibility and achieve academic success.

 The song appears on John's album A Legendary Christmas: The Deluxe Edition.
-The "All of Me" artist opened up about recording the tune in a video for Amazon Music.
+The "All of Me" artist opens up about recording the tune in a video for Amazon Music.

 As fans will recall, the original hit, "Happy Xmas (War Is Over)," was released in 1971 by John & Yoko/The Plastic Ono Band with the Harlem Community Choir.